Northrop Grumman B-21 Raider: Production and assembly

 The first B-21 test aircraft was unveiled at Northrop Grumman's production facilities in Palmdale, California, on 2 December 2022.
-At the unveiling, Northrop CEO Kathy Warden said that the B-21 is designed with modular, open systems architecture to allow easy upgrades (Note: On 29 November 2022, Northrop Grumman announced that it would use a cloud-based digital twin to support B-21 operations and sustainment.) and, potentially, the ability to export components to foreign buyers.
+At the unveiling, Northrop CEO Kathy Warden said that the B-21 is designed with a modular open systems architecture to allow easy upgrades (Note: On 29 November 2022, Northrop Grumman announced that it would use a cloud-based digital twin to support B-21 operations and sustainment.) and, potentially, the ability to export components to foreign buyers.
 Warden said that the B-21's internal operations were "extremely advanced compared to the B-2" and that the B-21 was slightly smaller than the B-2, but the range was longer.

 The first B-21s are not prototypes but rather test aircraft that the Air Force will convert to operational configuration after the completion of tests.

 In September 2023, program officials said fueling and engine tests were proceeding ahead of the anticipated first flight by year's end.
 The first test flight of the B-21 took place on 10 November 2023 at the Air Force's Plant 42 in Palmdale, California.

 On 23 January 2024, a low rate initial production (LRIP) contract was awarded.

 Program costs

 In July 2016, the USAF said it would not release the estimated cost of Northrop's B-21 contract as the number would reveal too much about the classified project to potential adversaries.
-The Senate Armed Services Committee also voted to not publicly release the program's cost, restricting the information to congressional defense committees, over the objections of a bipartisan group of legislators led by the committee's chairman, Senator John McCain.
+The Senate Armed Services Committee also voted not to publicly release the program's cost, restricting the information to congressional defense committees, over the objections of a bipartisan group of legislators led by the committee's chairman, Senator John McCain.
 McCain's proposed revisions to the National Defense Authorization Act (NDAA) for Fiscal Year 2017 would have reduced authorization for the B-21 program by $302 million "due to a lower-than-expected contract award value", while requiring "strict ... program baseline and cost control thresholds", "quarterly program performance reports", and "disclosure of the engineering and manufacturing development total contract award value".
 The versions of the 2017 NDAA as initially passed by the House and Senate would have required public disclosure of the total cost of the B-21, but this provision was removed in the final conference report version.

 In December 2022, the cost of the B-21 was estimated at $700 million per aircraft.
 At the time, Air Force officials estimated that they would spend at least $203 billion over 30 years to develop, purchase, and operate a fleet of at least 100 B-21s.